What Is Consumer Law?

 - Consumer law attorneys can help bring lawsuits against shady dealers, reimbursing customers that have been ripped off or deceived.

 - Legislators have passed “Lemon Laws” to protect consumers who are sold a defective vehicle.

 - The Fair Debt Collection Practices Act (FDCPA) has outlawed certain debt collection practices.

 An Overview of Consumer Law

 Legislators pass consumer laws to protect consumers from unfair practices in the market.
 The battle is waged on a few different fronts.
 What follows is an overview of the most prominent areas of this expansive area of law.

-- False advertising—a company makes false claims about a product (“This sunscreen will help you lose weight!”) or makes a false claim of origin (“These peaches are from Georgia” when they really are from Mexico).
+- False advertising—a company or retailer makes false claims about a product or makes a false claim of origin.

 - Counterfeit goods—cheap knockoffs claiming to be a famous brand, like Nike or Chanel.